-Regulatory capital requirements are measured at three levels of consolidation within the Consolidated Entity.
-MBL and certain subsidiaries which meet the APRA definition of Extended Licensed Entities are reported as Level 1.
-Level 2 consists of MBL, its subsidiaries and its immediate parent less certain subsidiaries of MBL which are deconsolidated for APRA reporting purposes.
-These include entities conducting insurance, funds management and non-financial operations.
-Level 3 consists of the Level 2 group, other bank entities excluded from Level 2 plus the Non-Bank Group.
+Regulatory capital requirements are imposed and measured at three levels of consolidation within the Consolidated Entity:

+- Level 1: MBL and certain subsidiaries which meet the APRA definition of Extended Licensed Entities - Level 2: MBL, its subsidiaries and its immediate parent less certain subsidiaries of MBL which are deconsolidated for APRA reporting purposes.
+These include entities conducting insurance, funds management and non-financial operations - Level 3: The Level 2 group, other bank entities excluded from Level 2 plus the Non-Bank Group.
 In determining the capital requirements, transactions internal to the Consolidated Entity are eliminated.
-As an APRA authorised and regulated Non-Operating Holding Company (NOHC), the Company is required to maintain minimum regulatory capital calculated as the sum of: